 - Apply ceramic coating on headlights

-- Apply clear headlight coating
+- Apply UV clear coat for headlights

-Below, I’ll thoroughly tell you all the info about each way of protection, and also the benefits of each method.
+Below, I’ll thoroughly tell you all the info about each way of protection and also the benefits of each method.

 1. Ceramic Coating – Best Overall Headlight UV Protection

 For most of us, ceramic coating is the best UV protection for headlights.
 Even though I’m a big fan of waxes, when it comes to headlights – I think that ceramic coatings are the best option.
 I applied ceramic coating to my new headlights, and I’m extremely satisfied with it – I’m sure you’ll be too.